The Graduate Experience

 - Travel to conferences to present their views to colleagues.

 - Refine their own writing for publication in prestigious journals in their fields of interest.

 - Work with nationally and internationally renowned scholars.

-After graduation, M.A. students pursue careers in the following:
+After graduation, M.A. students pursue the following:

 - Business writing